Tecpandas/CRM_SUPPORT/README.md

 # Support CRM System

 A modern, full-stack **Customer Support Ticketing CRM** built for fast issue tracking and easy collaboration.
 This project includes:
 - **Backend** with FastAPI, SQLModel, and SQLite
 - **Frontend** with React, Vite, and Tailwind CSS
-- **Simple workflow** for creating, searching, filtering, viewing, and updating support tickets
+- **Support agent authentication**
+- **Ticket assignment, team routing, and attachments**
+- **Customer reply tracking**

 ## Problem Statement

 Support teams need a lightweight tool to manage customer requests without heavyweight enterprise systems.
-Existing solutions can be slow, overly complex, or missing the key workflow for rapid ticket triage and customer follow-up.
+Existing solutions can be slow, overly complex, or miss the key workflow for rapid ticket triage, assignment, and follow-up.

 ## Solution